mdoege/Py1620/README.md

 ### Day of the week (programmed in Fortran)

 This Fortran program calculates the day of the week for a given date.
-The date has to be entered in three six-digit fields.
-(Obviously this program was more intended to read dates from punch cards.)

 The IBM 1620 product specifications are dated January 6, 1960.
-Entering this in fixed format into the program (5 spaces, "1", 5 spaces, "6", 2 spaces, "1960") produces the correct answer that this was a Wednesday:
+Entering this date into the program produces the correct answer that this was a Wednesday:

 ```
 $ python3 py1620.py cal.txt